exterm/exterm.github.io/content/pages/about.md

 title: "About Me"
 ---

 Hi!
 I'm Philip Mueller.
-I make large systems easy to maintain and evolve through structural design choices.
+I help shape complex systems to be easy to maintain and extend.
 With tons of experience tackling hard problems in software and a leading role in modularizing Shopify's monolith, I bring a wealth of knowledge in the architecture and collaborative creation of software.

 *I am currently available for consulting services.*